scrapinghub/shub/docs/deploy-custom-image.rst

 .. function:: --apikey <text>

-(beta) Use provided apikey to authenticate in the Scrapy Cloud Docker registry.
+Use provided apikey to authenticate in the Scrapy Cloud Docker registry.

 .. function:: --insecure